Original Sixteen to One Mine Inc.

-Andrew Yeiser has taken an active interest in Original Sixteen to One Mine for 18 years.
+Andrew Yeiser was a director from 2010 through 2013.
+He had taken an active interest in Original Sixteen to One Mine for 18 years when he joined the board.
 In 1992, at Michael Miller’s request, he took his ground penetrating radar (GPR) equipment in the mine to investigate the possibility of using GPR to locate gold deposits at distances greater than the range of metal detectors.
 The concept was proven by the detection of echoes from 600 feet away.
 “The mountain is transparent to radar!” was the surprised remark of Lamber Dalphin, Stanford Research Institute’s GPR expert who assisted him.
 The proof of concept was successful, yet the equipment had been designed for surface use and was not suitable for use in a mine.

 Mr. Yeiser holds a BA in Physics from MIT and a MA in Physics from UC Berkely.
 He is a professor Emeritus in Computer Engineering at UCLA and UCI and has taught classes around the world.
 His management experience includes: project manager of the Polaris Atomic Submarine satellite navigation computer, ANBRN-1, project manager of the first MILSPEC computer, ANUYK-1, Director of the California State Water Project (Feather River) Completion and Activation Phase contract at North American Rockwell, project Apollo Lunar Landing Program Information Systems Director at North American Aviation, and founder and Director of General systems Industries, Inc., a multidisciplinary company that included computer, civil and mechanical engineers and behavioral scientists.
 Presently Mr. Yeiser is beta testing a GPR system designed specifically for use in the Sixteen to One Mine and is assisting in mitigating 16 to 1 problems with the California State Water Quality Control Board.

-Mr. Wilson has over 30 years experience in the brokerage business working in New York, Los Angeles and San Francisco.
+Mr. Wilson was a director from 2002 to 2003.
+He has over 30 years experience in the brokerage business working in New York, Los Angeles and San Francisco.
 He retired from the industry as a broker dealer/member of the Pacific Stock Exchange in 1994 where he was a floor trader of corporate bonds.
 While at the PSE he was the local gold analyst being interviewed on radio and quoted in the San Francisco Examiner.
 In addition, he was a member of the Listings and Marketing committees.

 Mr. Wilson professionally wrote about and provided technical analysis concerning precious metals, gold and silver mining companies along with other financials from 1995 until 1998.
 Mr. Wilson is currently semi-retired while continuing to provide supportive efforts to the company.
 He has been a past member of the Sierra Club and he is currently providing financial support to Green Peace.
 Mr. Wilson graduated from Los Angeles City College with a degree majoring in finance.
 He was born in Los Angeles in 1944.